-As good practice, and to identify the best fit for the role, successful candidates will be invited to attend an informal interview expected to take place on week commencing 4 April 2022.
-Interviews will take place on Teams.
+As good practice, and to identify the best fit for the role, successful candidates will be invited to attend an informal interview, expected to take place in December 2022.
+Interviews will take place via Teams.

 Stage 4 - Appointment to the Board